stadiamaps/ferrostar/guide/src/web-getting-started.md

 - `httpClient`: You can set your own fetch-compatible HTTP client to make requests to the routing API (ex: Valhalla).
 - `costingOptions`: You can set the costing options for the route provider (ex: Valhalla JSON options).
 - `useIntegratedSearchBox`: Ferrostar web includes a search box powered by Stadia Maps, but you can disable this and replace with your own.
+- `useVoiceGuidance`: Enable or disable voice guidance.

+NOTE: `useIntegratedSearchBox` and `useVoiceGuidance` are disabled by default.
+Set them to any value to enable them.

 NOTE: The JavaScript API is currently limited to Valhalla, but support for arbitrary providers (like we already have on iOS and Android)